 Unfortunately, not all high school resources are created equal.
 Maybe you’ve been struggling to speak to a guidance counselor or feel you just need a little bit more support as you navigate this new and exciting process.
 This wouldn’t be unusual since the average counselor-to-student ratio in NYC high schools alone is 1:215.

-One surefire way to boost your chances of admission is by partnering up with a talented admissions consultant.
+One surefire way to boost your chances of admission is by partnering up with a talented NYU admissions consultant.
 These experts can provide a fresh perspective on your application, help you strategically position yourself as the best candidate possible, and more!

 Still curious about how to get into NYU?
 Explore our answers to common frequently asked questions below!

 Although NYU doesn’t explicitly state what it’s looking for in students, you should consider that NYU heavily emphasizes global understanding, diversity, and celebrating a wide range of perspectives.
-To stand out, strive for competitive test scores and GPAs and show your community spirit and cultural/global understanding.

 There are no GPA cutoffs at NYU, meaning your GPA won’t immediately disqualify you.
 The average GPA of admitted students is 3.7, so a GPA above that can help you become a more competitive applicant.
 However, you can offset a lower GPA with higher test scores, varied extracurriculars, and strong essays!